 4. Give recognition to establish goals and reinforce values.

 Things have changed a lot since March of 2020.
 In addition to remote work and social distancing, you may have taken this opportunity to change a few things in your organisation.
 Perhaps you’ve introduced new company goals for 2021, or created a new set of values, or even adopted a new purpose.
 Recognition is a great way to reinforce behaviors that align to your new corporate focus.

 Whether in the office or remote forever, employees want to feel connected to their colleagues.
 Peer-to-peer recognition can foster that connection, even if employees are in different departments or countries, especially if your recognition solution has a social wall like O.C.
 Tanner’s Culture Cloud.

-Ocwen, a global mortgage broker, recognized their IT teams with a certificate signed by executives and a substantial amount of points for helping employees successfully pivot to remote work while also maintaining high operations and customer service levels during the pandemic.
+Ocwen, a global mortgage broker, recognised their IT teams with a certificate signed by executives and a substantial amount of points for helping employees successfully pivot to remote work while also maintaining high operations and customer service levels during the pandemic.
 Peers were able to join in the appreciation by expressing their gratitude and leaving comments on their recognition platform’s Wall of Fame.

 6. Celebrate corporate milestones and success together.

 Company anniversaries, new product launches, or hitting a new sales goal—whatever the accomplishment it is, nothing brings people together better than celebrating together with meaningful gifts.
-Use this year to recognize and appreciate your employees for everything they’ve done to help you achieve success in spite of some very difficult times.
+Use this year to recognise and appreciate your employees for everything they’ve done to help you achieve success in spite of some very difficult times.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.